S-DeHerrera-Neil/Collaboration_OperatingSystems/README.md

 > [!TIP]
-> The VM range can be accessed wihout the VPN by opening one of the instances on the VTA Range and going to console.
-From there you can simply ssh or rdp to the admin station
+> Accessing VM range without VPN
 >
+> go to the [VTA Range](https://vta.cybbh.space/) > instances > select one of the machines > console
+>
-> Please note, there may be significant latency
+> from here you can use SSH or RDP to the admin station (there may be significant latency with using this method)